 - Provide the YAML for the role, either by entering it in the Object YAML editor or select Click to upload a .yml file to choose and upload a .yml file instead.

 Creating role grants

-To create a grant for a Kuberenetes role in the UCP web interface:
+To create a grant for a Kubernetes role in the UCP UI:

-- Select the Kubernetes tab at the top of the window.
-All grants to Kubernetes roles can be viewed in the Kubernetes tab.
+- Select the Kubernetes tab at the top of the window to view all of the grants available to Kubernetes roles.

 Cluster Role Binding, slide the Apply Role Binding to all namespaces selector to the right.